 — 2015 ICC B2 Commercial Building Inspector Certification Course!

-Complete our self-paced 2015 ICC B2 Commercial Building Inspector Exam Preparation Course then take the actual ICC exam online via ICC PRONTO.
+Complete our online 2015 B2 Commercial Building Inspector exam preparation course, then pass the ICC B2 exam online via ICC PRONTO.

-Rapidly become 2015 ICC B2 certified without leaving the comfort of your home or office.
+Successfully achieve ICC B2 Commercial Building Inspector certification status without leaving the comfort of your home or office.

 YOUR ROADMAP TO SUCCESS.
 PASS THE ICC B2 EXAM, GUARANTEED!

 Refresh your 2015 IBC and ACI 318R-14 code knowledge, successfully pass your 2015 ICC B2 Commercial Building Inspector Exam.
 Our comprehensive interactive Commercial Building Inspector exam preparation program is your best, most affordable path to guarantee ICC B2 certification!

 Get your 2015 ICC B2 Commercial Building Inspector Certification.
 We provide you with everything required to PASS THE ICC B2 EXAM.
 Our 100% money-back guarantee backs this course.

 STUDY our “Navigating the 2015 IBC: A Code Primer – For ICC B2 Commercial Building Inspectors”.
 This manual will familiarize you with the structure of the code contained within the 35 chapters of the 2015 IBC.
 ICC International Building Code.

 STUDY our “Navigating the ACI 318R-14: Building Code Requirements“.
 This manual provides an introduction to ACI 318R-14, concerning IBC Chapter 19 Concrete.

 PRACTICE utilizing our “Online Study Center,” providing over 1000 practice questions.
 Study-specific questions and answers and take timed simulated practice exams.